logigearcorp/docs.testarchitect.com/content/user-guide/test-execution/methods-of-test-execution/configuring-and-running-tests-from-testarchitect-client/_index.md

         2.  **Comment**: \(Optional\) Allows you to add a comment that will be included in the report generated after the test is executed.
 The comment value will appear as a field of the result item in the **Results** subtree of theTestArchitect explorer tree, and can therefore be used to filter or sort your reports.
         3.  **Build Number**: \(Optional\) Use to specify the AUT build number.
 The build number is displayed in the test result report and can be used as a filter or sort criteria.

-            **Note:** During execution, the built-in action [assign result field](/TA_Automation/Topics/bia_assign_result_field.html)can be used to assign a new value to this field, which changes the build number.
+            **Note:** During execution, the built-in action [assign result field](/TA_Automation/Topics/bia_assign_result_field.html) can be used to assign a new value to this field, which changes the build number.

         4.  **Automation Tools**: Click this button to set the automation tools \(see [Lesson \#8: Using an automation harness](/TA_Tutorials/Topics/Tutorial_Scripting_actions_in_other_languages.html)\).
 The following settings are available for automation tools:
             -   **Playback Tool**: Select the automation playback tool.